yatharth-7022/Bodywise-Fitness-Tracker-Native/client/src/utils/README-FONTS.md

 ## Font Families

-The application uses two main font families:
+The application uses Gilroy font family with different weights:

-- **Montserrat** - For all headings and titles
+- **GilroySemiBold** - For all headings and titles
-- **DMSans** - For all normal text, paragraphs, and labels
+- **GilroyRegular** - For normal text and paragraphs
+- **GilroyMedium** - For emphasized text and buttons

 ## Using Font Styles